egdavid/LaraNext/README.md

 sudo chmod -R 777 backend/storage
 ```

-## Your container is ready!
+## Your containers are ready!

 The frontend app is browsable at http://localhost:3001 and the backend at http://localhost:8080

-You could set your own domain using the hosts file of your Operating System
+You could set your own domain using the hosts file of your Operating System.